 A diaper rash is challenging for both parent and baby.
-Discover 5 proven remedies and treatments for how to get rid of a diaper rash.
+Discover 5 proven remedies and treatments for how to get rid of a diaper rash in 24 hours.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 At some point, you’ll need to put your baby in a diaper once again.
 When you do, apply diaper cream to his rash as well.

 Diaper creams can soothe his current rash so it doesn’t feel so itchy and irritating.
 It’ll also add an extra layer on top of his skin so the rash isn’t in direct contact with the diaper.
 And finally, the cream will keep his skin from getting moist and making the rash worse.

 The key to applying diaper cream is to make sure the area is dry before applying the cream.
 It’s this moisture that can make rashes worse, so keeping his diaper area dry is a must.

 Now, which diaper cream to use?
 After talking with several moms in our community, I compiled a few of our favorites below:

 Confession time: I wouldn’t always change my babies’ diapers in the middle of the night.
 If they only had wet diapers, I’d simply feed them when they woke up and put them back to sleep.

 But with a diaper rash, regular and frequent diaper changes are important, even when you’re sleep deprived in the middle of the night.
 You want to avoid any moisture from making your baby’s rash any worse, and keep him comfortable while he sleeps.